vitiral/simple-quality/quiz-test-2.md

 ```

 It is important to keep your requirements up-to-date with the intentions
-of your project and to always update specifications and tests accordingly.
+of your project.
 Notice that we did not create `SPC` or `TST` artifacts for
 `get_weights`.
-Although we certainly could have, that method and it's
+Although we could have, the code we wrote was
-associated tests were pretty self explanatory.
-This follows the general
+pretty self explanatory.
+By not writing design docs, we can keep our
-rule of "keep your design docs simple and short".
-This means not
+design docs simple and short.
+If at a later time the implementation
-over-specifying your design as this will only convolute your project.
+starts to get more complicated than you anticipated, you can always go
+back to the drawing board and write docs.

 ## Writing the Tests